 We’re looking for outstanding graduates, who are creative, innovative, self-motivated and have a passion for the mission of our charity.

-If you are unable to apply at this time or would like to be notified when we next recruit in your region, please register your interest here in our next Graduate Scheme.
+If you would like to be notified when we next recruit in your region, please register your interest here in our next Graduate Scheme.
 We will store your contact details until applications open again next year.
 Once recruitment begins again we will send you all the details you will need to apply.

 What can you expect?

 Our Graduate Trainee Education Workers are based at one of our education centres and will have responsibility for working with their IntoUniversity Centre Leader to plan and deliver the IntoUniversity programme of Academic Support, Mentoring and FOCUS (specially-devised study weeks and days) to children and young people aged 7-18.